When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Introduction

-Next, we study the role of \textit{model capacity}, and we discover that it is critical for the effectiveness of each method, as model scaling can change the method rankings.
-We hold all other factors constant and train models with sizes from 90M up to 1.6B parameters.
-When the scale is small, both BT and DAE yield poor results, especially in out-of-domain settings.
-However, as model capacity grows, all methods quickly improve compared to the parallel-only baseline, and also become more robust to domain mismatches.
-The scale effects are more pronounced for DAE, which transitions from underperforming the parallel-only baseline at the 90M scale to becoming competitive with BT at 1.6B and even outperforming it in some low-resource settings.
-This study concludes with guidelines to help practitioners choose the best method for their specific scenario.
-Our contributions are: \setlist[enumerate]{leftmargin=20pt} \begin{enumerate} [topsep=3pt,itemsep=4pt,partopsep=0pt, parsep=0pt] \item We present a large-scale systematic analysis of how the \textit{domain} and model \textit{scale} affect the effectiveness of methods that incorporate monolingual data into MMT. \item We show that BT and DAE are sensitive to domain mismatches between the monolingual and test data, particularly on small scales.
+Our contributions are: \begin{inlineenum} \item We present a large-scale systematic analysis of how the \textit{domain} and model \textit{scale} affect the effectiveness of methods that incorporate monolingual data into MMT. \item We show that BT and DAE are sensitive to domain mismatches between the monolingual and test data, particularly on small scales.
 BT is best in most settings.
 Also, prior works have overestimated DAE, and when comparing the two methods, MASS outperforms BART. \item We discover that model capacity is key for the effectiveness of both methods, especially DAE.
-When the scale is small, DAE can even harm MMT, but it quickly improves with scale, and eventually becomes competitive with BT. \end{enumerate}
+When the scale is small, DAE can even harm MMT, but it quickly improves with scale, and eventually becomes competitive with BT. \end{inlineenum}